JonathanWilbur/mueller-report/volume1.md

 Donald J. Trump and disparaged presidential candidate Hillary Clinton.
 Second, a Russian intelligence service conducted computer-intrusion operations against entities, employees, and volunteers working on the Clinton campaign and then released stolen documents.
-The investigation also identified numerous links between the Russian government and the Trump campaign. although the investigation established that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome, and that the campaign expected it would benefit electorally from information stolen and released through Russian efforts, the investigation did not
+The investigation also identified numerous links between the Russian government and the Trump campaign.
+Although the investigation established that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome, and that the campaign expected it would benefit electorally from information stolen and released through Russian efforts, the investigation did not